 A department may offer an unsalaried joint appointment to a tenured or tenure-track faculty member on the budget of another unit in the College or University, if the appointment is deemed appropriate by both departmental faculties and the College.
 Both DEOs and the Dean (or Deans, if the appointment is cross-collegiate) must sign all paperwork related to the appointment, including the agreement and appointment form.
 A sample agreement of 0% appointment is published on the Provost's website.

 The two departments must agree in advance on the extent to which the unit offering the unsalaried secondary appointment will cooperate in future reviews of the faculty member.
 Departmental by-laws must specify the rights and responsibilities attached to such appointments.
-Departments may consult the Executive Associate Dean on procedures and typical expectations for unsalaried secondary appointments.
+Departments may consult the Associate Dean of Arts and Humanities or Associate Dean for the Natural, Mathematical, and Social Sciences on procedures and typical expectations for unsalaried secondary appointments.

 Appointments at 0% should be made to faculty members who wish to affiliate with and support interdisciplinary academic programs and departments.
 The coordinator of the academic program or the DEO of the department consults his/her faculty or steering committee and the DEO of the faculty member's home department concerning any offer of formal affiliation with the program.
-If the decision is positive, the DEO or academic program coordinator of the unit seeking the affiliate appointment sends a draft letter of appointment to the College's Executive Associate Dean for review and approval.
+If the decision is positive, the DEO or academic program coordinator of the unit seeking the affiliate appointment sends a draft letter of appointment to the College's Associate Dean of Arts and Humanities or Associate Dean for the Natural, Mathematical, and Social Sciences for review and approval.

 The draft letter should specify any rights and responsibilities attached to affiliate status; if the affiliation is for a specific term, the term must also be specified.
-For programs in the Division of Interdisciplinary Programs, the Division Director must be consulted before the offer is sent to the Executive Associate Dean for approval.
+For programs in the Division of Interdisciplinary Programs, the Division Director must be consulted before the offer is sent to the Associate Dean of Arts and Humanities or Associate Dean for the Natural, Mathematical, and Social Sciences for approval.
 The Office of the Dean can supply samples of letters used in the past.